h4rm0n1c/NetTTS/docs/winetricks.md

 - `--wineserver <path>` – Alternate `wineserver` binary to use.
 - `--wine-bin <path>` – Alternate `wine` binary to use (handy if you wrap Wine with a script such as `wrun`).
 - `--nettts-url <URL>` – Override the NetTTS download location (defaults to the `v0.95c` release zip).
+- `--sapi-url <URL>` – Override the SAPI runtime download (defaults to the `spchapi.exe` stored in this repo).
+- `--flextalk-url <URL>` – Override the FlexTalk voice archive download (defaults to the `flextalk.zip` stored in this repo).

 The script forces `WINEARCH=win32` when the prefix is first created, installs the Windows XP compatibility layer, and pulls in both `vcrun6` and `mfc42` via winetricks.
-It then launches the SAPI 4.0 runtime installer, unpacks FlexTalk to a temporary folder, runs its `SETUP.EXE`, and finally downloads the `v0.95c` NetTTS release zip (unless overridden) and copies the extracted executable into `C:\nettts` inside the prefix.
+It then downloads the SAPI 4.0 runtime and FlexTalk installers (or uses the local paths you supplied), launches them in sequence, and finally grabs the `v0.95c` NetTTS release zip (unless overridden) before copying the extracted executable into `C:\nettts` inside the prefix.

 During the two GUI installer steps stay nearby and click through the dialogs — the script pauses until they complete.